veldrin23/BaneCat/README.md

 OR

-You could add important and intersting SQL code in here
+You could add important and interesting SQL code in here

 :)